Newmark Graduate School of Journalism, City University of New York: ESL and writing coach, 2012 to present. Author of English for Journalists blog.

 American Language Program, Columbia University: As part of methods course at the New School, taught a 10-week writing lab for intermediate and advanced students, spring semester 2007.
 Adjunct instructor, summer 2008, teaching low intermediate level, six hours a week; summer 2011 and 2012, teaching an advanced three-week intensive, “English for Professional Purposes: Business,” 18 hours a week.
 Occasional guest lecturer on “The Changing Media.”

 Hunan University of Science and Technology, Xiangtan, China: Oral English instructor, spring semester 2010, teaching 16 hours a week.
 Taught sections of Oral English for sophomores; one for postgraduates; two in advanced audio-visual and speaking lab for juniors; one in “Cultural Backgrounds of English-Speaking Countries.”

-Private lessons in English and beginning French, in person and via Skype, to speakers of Chinese, Japanese, Polish, Spanish, Italian and Czech.
+Private lessons in English and beginning French, in person and online, to speakers of Chinese, Japanese, Polish, Spanish, Italian and Czech.

-Baruch College, New York: Adjunct instructor.
-Courses: “Communicating About U.S. Business and Politics,” a required course in the Contemporary American Business Practices certificate program, Division of Continuing and Professional Studies, fall semester 2016; “Grammar for Better Professional Communication,” fall semester 2017.
+Baruch College, New York: Continuing education instructor.
+Taught “Communicating About U.S. Business and Politics,” a required course in the Contemporary American Business Practices certificate program, Division of Continuing and Professional Studies, 2016, 2018, 2019 and 2020 (online); “Grammar for Better Professional Communication,” 2017, 2019 and 2020 (online).